SatoshiPortal/cyphernode/doc/README.md

 - Bitcoin: Bitcoin Core node.
 Cyphernode uses a watching wallet for watchers (no funds) and a spending wallet for spending.
 Mandatory component, but optionally part of Cyphernode installation, as we can use an already running Bitcoin Core node.
 - Lightning: optional.
 C-Lightning node.
 The LN node will use the Bitcoin node for its tasks.
 - OTSclient: optional.
 Used to stamp hashes on the Bitcoin blockchain.
 - Tor: optional.
-Used to serve traefik as a HiddenService as well as Internet Gateway.
+Used to serve traefik, bitcoin and/or lightning as a HiddenService as well as Internet Gateway.

 Future components: